Seatbelt rules

 You and all passengers in your vehicle must always wear a seatbelt or child restraint when driving.
 Driving includes when the vehicle is moving or stationary (for example, when stopped at traffic lights), but not when parked.

-As the driver of the vehicle, it is your responsibility to ensure you and every passenger in the vehicle is correctly restrained for the duration of your trip.
+As the driver of the vehicle, it is your responsibility to ensure you and every passenger in the vehicle are correctly restrained for the duration of your trip.
 This does not apply to buses or motorcycles.

 Passengers